Nevus

 About

-Ojo Arte (Mexico City), in collaboration with Frontviews (Berlin) and Noysky Projects, presents Nevus, a multidisciplinary exhibition featuring artists from Mexico City, Berlin, and Los Angeles.
+Ojo Arte (Mexico City), in collaboration with Frontviews (Berlin) and Noysky Projects (Los Angeles), presents Nevus, a multidisciplinary exhibition featuring artists from Mexico City, Berlin, and Los Angeles.
 The exhibition is part of B-LA-M, a three-year cultural exchange designed to deepen dialogue between the artist-run communities in Berlin, Los Angeles, and Mexico City.

 The term nevus, also commonly known as a “beauty mark”, evokes a feature that alternates between allure and imperfection.
 Unlike the common mole or wart, which is often deemed undesirable, the nevus is paradoxically both a blemish and an ornamentation.
 Its beauty is reliant on social norms and historical standards as much as individual perception.
 Throughout history, the nevus has been imitated and idealized, serving as symbols of status, individuality, and distinction that highlights their otherwise “unblemished” outer beauty.